Fokke-/bartender.js/README.md

 - ARIA-attributes are being used for all relevant elements
 - After closing the bar the focus will return to the element which was used to open the bar
-- If bar is closed, it's child elements are not focusable
-- If focus trap is enabled and bar is open, only it's child elements are focusable
+- If bar is open, only it's child elements are focusable, and vice versa
 - All transitions are disabled if user prefers reduced motion

 ## Browser support